 The Abercairny Estates were used in season 4 of Outlander.
-Three days of filming took place here, using buildings that we believe were used to represent houses on an American ‘southern’ plantation.
-Our understanding is that this location will be used to represent River Run, the plantation in North Carolina owned by Jamie’s Aunt Jocasta.
+Three days of filming took place here, using a set built from scratch to represent an American ‘southern’ plantation house.
+This turned out to be (as suspected) River Run, the plantation in North Carolina owned by Jamie’s Aunt Jocasta.

 Abercairny, and The Abercairny Estates, has been home to the Moray family for over 700 years.
 When not being used as a film set, it is a popular venue for hosting weddings and other events as well as being a site for agriculture and conservation.
 The owners offer regular open days, which sound ideal for visiting this new Outlander location.

 Only the front of the house was built, the set being used solely for outdoor scenes.
 Our understanding is that everything we see inside River Run was filmed back at the studio.

 The design team also had to add the jetty and walkway up to the house.

 The blue screen allowed for a second floor to be added to the house using CGI.
 Similarly, the width of the house was extended on both sides to make it look more impressive.

 We understand that ‘River Run’ will be re-built on Abercairny Estates for scenes in Outlander season 5.

 How to get to Abercairny Estates (Estate Office, Abercairny, Crieff PH7 3NQ)

 The easiest option for reaching this locations is by car.
 However, options also exist for those going by bus.
 The nearest city is Perth, but we will also look at travel options from Edinburgh where we suspect most tourists will be based.